 Read More »

 More than a few of you probably spent your time last weekend binge-watching Netflix’s latest series Stranger Things.
-Matt and Ross Duffer‘s sci-fi show was embraced so quickly by the streaming service’s customers that a season two is already confirmed.
+Matt and Ross Duffer‘s sci-fi show was embraced so quickly by the streaming service’s customers that an unconfirmed season two already feels inevitable.
 The Duffer Brothers have shared a few details about what to expect from the next season of their hit show.

 Below, learn more about Stranger Things season two.